 If the vehicle was sold, stolen, junked, donated, or destroyed in an accident, the plate cancellation receipt PLUS one of the following:

-• Copy of the front AND back of the title showing the transfer of ownership OR a DMV bill of sale signed by both buyer AND seller
+• A signed copy of the front AND back of the title showing the transfer of ownership OR a DMV bill of sale signed by both buyer AND seller

-• Letter from the insurance company on company letterhead stating that the vehicle was deleted from the policy, including the reason why the policy was canceled, or a copy of the accident report stating the vehicle was a TOTAL loss
+• Letter from the insurance company on company letterhead stating that the vehicle was deleted from the policy, including the reason why the policy was canceled, identifying the vehicle or a copy of the accident report stating the vehicle was a TOTAL loss

 • Receipt from the junkyard identifying vehicle and date junked